Principal Data Scientist

 • Continuous learning: Our learning and apprenticeship culture, backed by structured programs, is all about helping you grow while creating an environment where feedback is clear, actionable, and focused on your development.
 The real magic happens when you take the input from others to heart and embrace the fast-paced learning experience, owning your journey.

 • A voice that matters: From day one, we value your ideas and contributions.
-You’ll make a tangible impact by offering innovative ideas and practical solutions.
+You’ll make a tangible impact by offering innovative ideas and practical solutions, all while upholding our unwavering commitment to ethics and integrity.
 We not only encourage diverse perspectives, but they are critical in driving us toward the best possible outcomes.

 • Global community: With colleagues across 65+ countries and over 100 different nationalities, our firm’s diversity fuels creativity and helps us come up with the best solutions.
 Plus, you’ll have the opportunity to learn from exceptional colleagues with diverse backgrounds and experiences.

-• Exceptional benefits: On top of a competitive salary (based on your location, experience, and skills), we provide a comprehensive benefits package to enable holistic well-being for you and your family.
+• Exceptional benefits: In addition to a competitive salary (based on your location, experience, and skills), we offer a comprehensive benefits package, including medical, dental, mental health, and vision coverage for you, your spouse/partner, and children.

 As a Principal Data Scientist, you will lead the design, delivery, and governance of GenAI- and ML-powered risk solutions that mitigate risks, sharpen controls, and make the risk function markedly more efficient.